 1.6.4 Title page (content)

 The manuscript title must identify and cover the main content of the article in a concise way (aim for no more than 15 words).
 Authors should be listed below the title.
 Superscript numbers should be used after each author name to show the affiliated address.
 The name and contact details (address, email, telephone number and fax) of the corresponding author should be shown.
 The title page should also include the email addresses of all co-authors.
-Author contributions, financial disclosures, conflicts of interest, acknowledgements, and ethical approval statements and clinical trial registration numbers for research involving human subjects or animals (if applicable) must be declared on the title page of the manuscript; guidance for the completion of these statements is provided in Ethical Guidelines for Authors.
-The ethical review statement should initially be placed on the title page, in order to maintain authors’ anonymity during the peer review process.
-On acceptance of a manuscript, the ethical review statement will be moved to the main body of the manuscript.
+Author contributions, financial disclosures, conflicts of interest, acknowledgements, ethical approval statements and clinical trial registration numbers for research involving human subjects, or animals research approvals (if applicable) must be declared on the title page of the manuscript; guidance for the completion of these statements is provided in Ethical Guidelines for Authors.
 In addition, authors should scan and upload a copy of the ethical approval certificate or letter on to the manuscript submission system, for work that involved human subjects.
 Likewise, authors should upload evidence of approval by an animal research committee for work that involved animals.

 Abstracts should be unstructured, typed on separate pages, and must not contain references.
 Abstracts should state the research objectives, methods, results, conclusions and recommendations.
 Manuscripts written in English must have a standard abstract written in English (250 words max.).
 Manuscripts written in Thai must have an extended abstract written in English (500-600 words) which contains more detail than a standard abstract and therefore improves the chances of international citation.
 Thai language manuscripts should also have a standard abstract written in Thai (max.
 300 words).